Info for College Students Interested in Army ROTC

 What material is covered in the Army ROTC program at Kent State University?

 The basic course emphasizes subjects of value to students regardless of their career aspirations.
 These courses are offered to all undergraduates and are counted towards your degree as electives.
 Students enrolled in those lower-division courses are introduced to the role of the military in our society, the fundamentals and dynamics of leadership and management, and the practical application of these fundamentals.
 There is no military obligation for attending the basic courses.

 What can the Army ROTC offer a nursing student?

 If nursing is your professional goal, there is no better place to begin your career that in Army ROTC.
 Army ROTC offers you a unique opportunity to gain practical experience while you receive financial assistance for college.
 As a ROTC nursing student, you will be able to combine college electives in military science and invaluable nurse summer training experience with your regular nursing program.
 You will develop your professional skills while you learn meaningful things about yourself and what your can accomplish.
 Upon completion of the program and meeting all prerequisites, you will receive a commission as an officer in the Army Nurse Corps, ready to take on the challenges of your profession.
 You will find that your Army ROTC experience has taken you a long way toward realizing your professional goals.

 If I want to enroll or ask additional questions, who should I talk to?

 You can contact Mr. Bill Terry, Enrollment and Scholarship Officer.
-His office is located in Terrace Hall on the university's Kent campus.
+His office is located in The Michael Schwartz Center on the university's Kent campus.
 You can email firstname.lastname@example.org or call him at 330-672-8209.